Moriro ain Mangermachh

-Moriro ain Mangermachh (مورڙو ۽ مانگر مڇ) is a story of personal valor and inventive technique by which the hero Moriro (the fisherman-seeker) killed a sea-monster Mangermachh (Shark) by diving deep in an especially built iron cage.
+Moriro ain Mangermachh (مورڙو ۽ مانگر مڇ) is a Sindhi folktale story about the valor and inventive technique by which the hero Moriro (the fisherman-seeker) killed a sea-monster Mangermachh (Alligator) by diving deep in an especially built iron cage.

-The brave fisherman went into the sea to bring back his six dead brothers, who had been swallowed one after one by the devouring whale.
+The brave fisherman went into the sea to bring back his six dead brothers, who had been swallowed one after one by the devouring mangermachh.

 Synopsis

+The story is believed to have occurred in the 11th century, during the rule of Soomra dynasty.
+It is also written by the famous Sindhi sufi poet Hazrat Shah Abdul Latif Bhittai.

 In the good old days, there was a village of fishermen called Kalachi.
 The villagers' main source of subsistence was fishing; they used to row their boats deep into the sea to catch fish.
 In the locality (now known as Clifton) was a hazardous whirlpool called 'Kalachi jo Kun', meaning the 'Vortex of Kalachi'.
 Boats would get caught and sink deep into the vortex.
-Once, a whale took abode in the whirlpool and it devoured the crew of the boats, caught in the whirlpool.
+Once, a mangermachh took abode in the whirlpool and it devoured the crew of the boats, caught in the whirlpool.